Mosaic is an interdisciplinary research group aiming at unravelling life science problems using advanced photonic tools.

 – Quantitative phase imaging (QPI)

-– 2-Photon, SHG, THG microscopy and endoscopy
+– 2-Photon, SHG, THG microscopy

 Biological problems addressed by Mosaic